LukasMindlberger/omni/README.md

 If you're looking to contribute, discuss, criticise or share ideas check out the [**project boards**](https://github.com/OmniProject/omni/projects) or talk with collaborators in our [**Holochain Mattermost channel**](https://chat.holochain.org/appsup/channels/app-omni).

+## Installation & Usage

+You can try out the current pre-alpha version of Omni by following the instructions below:

+First install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now).

+Clone or download this repo and open up a command window in the project root with all the main folders in it (which would be `omni-develop` if you downloaded from the `develop` branch).

+Run the command:

+`hc run`

+Now, navigate to the `ui/` folder and open `index.html`, which will allow you to interact with the Omni app via a web browser.
+You can also press F12 and click on the Console tab to see a log of messages to and from the Holochain Conductor in real time (although, it will just be conducting Omni).

 # Introduction

 The Omni Project is helping to bring about the next generation of scholarly communications.
 The current scholarly publishing system is broken—new knowledge that benefits everyone is locked behind expensive paywalls and certain individuals and companies gain disproportionate levels of power and influence, allowing them to shape the system to work for them and not for the research ecosystem as a whole.
 More researchers and institutions are willing to fork the bill to allow anyone to read their research, but this can't possibly be sustainable.
 Simply put, scholars, institutions and commoners **are getting screwed**, and we're only just beginning to wake up to this fact—publishers write the rules of the game.